tartley/tartley.github.io/posts/the-works-of-larry-niven.md

-writing had some mildly conservative tendencies, especially when under the influence of his militaristic writing partner Jerry Pournelle, it is also permeated with the necessity of a very liberal philosophy of non-judgemental tolerance of alien lifestyles, a philosophy made explicit in one of *Niven's Laws*: "The only universal message in science fiction: There exist minds that think as well as you do, but differently."
+writing had some mildly conservative tendencies, especially when under the influence of his militaristic writing partner Jerry Pournelle, it is also permeated with the necessity of a very liberal philosophy of non-judgemental tolerance of other lifestyles, both alien and human, a philosophy made explicit in one of *Niven's Laws*: "The only universal message in science fiction: There exist minds that think as well as you do, but differently."

 It's clear I wasn't the only one spellbound.
 Niven's ideas have been influential throughout science fiction culture.
 Bank's Culture's Orbitals and